1. What exactly is HFAF ?

 progressive, meaning that members work their way towards them.
 Lodge meetings

-can be held up to eight times a year.
+can be held up to six times a year.
 Apart from their Lodge meetings our

 members also enjoy social gatherings, where they can get to know each other on a